 Using a Custom NiaPy Algorithm

-If you do not want to use any of the pre-defined algorithm configurations, you can use any algorithm from the NiaPy collection.
-This will allow you to have more control of the algorithm behavior.
-Refer to their documentation and examples for the usage.
-Note: Use version >2.x.x of NiaPy package.
+If you do not want to use one of the predefined algorithm configurations, you can use any algorithm from the NiaPy collection.
+This gives you more control over the algorithm behavior.
+Refer to the NiaPy documentation and examples for usage details.

 Example

-The usage is almost the same, instead of using the pre-defined algorithm, you pass the NiaPy algorithm object via algorithm parameter.
+Usage is almost the same as with a predefined algorithm.
+Instead of passing a shorthand value, pass the NiaPy algorithm object via the algorithm parameter.

 from sklearn_nature_inspired_algorithms.model_selection import NatureInspiredSearchCV